JESollo/pythonProjects/ATBSW_Python/Readme.md

-# Automate The Boring Stuff With Python: Chapter 1
+# Automate The Boring Stuff With Python

 This repository will contain exercises and basic programs made through studying the first chapter of Automate The Boring Stuff With Python.